ProcessMPUT/processm/docs/build.md

 Follow the [administrative manual](administrative_manual.md) for configuration and running instructions.

-Omit the `-DskipTests=true` option to run full pipeline of building and testing.
+Omit the `-DskipTests=true` argument to run full pipeline of building and testing.
 Note that the testing phase is time consuming (takes even over an hour on modern machines) and requires the database connection to be configured.
-Refer to the [administrative manual](administrative_manual.md) for configuration of database connection.
+Refer to the [administrative manual](administrative_manual.md) for the configuration of a database connection.

 ### Export the Docker image to file